 Summary IconKey takeaways

-• Review pricing and plan for scalable costs.
+• Review pricing models and future cost scaling

-• Train your team and assign clear roles.
+• Train your team and assign clear ownership

 Many teams turn to Fivetran for its simplicity.
 It promises a quick setup, automated pipelines, and less engineering overhead.
 Initially, it all works well.

-However, migrating away from Fivetran is not just swapping one tool for another.
-This represents a strategic shift that impacts budgets, operations, and long-term trust in data.
+But migrating away from Fivetran is not as simple as swapping one tool for another.
+It is a strategic shift that affects budgets, operations, team workflows, and long-term data reliability.
+A rushed or under-planned move can mean downtime, data loss, and broken dashboards.

-A rushed move can cause downtime, high costs, or lost data.
-Hence, this guide covers the 10 things to keep in mind while you plan to migrate from Fivetran so your transition is smooth and future-proof.
+This guide covers the 12 key things to keep in mind when you migrate away from Fivetran, so your transition is smooth, cost-effective, and future-proof.

 quote icon